How to start a conversation about mental health at work

 Mental health is something we all have, just like physical health.
 Our state of mental health can fluctuate from positivity, happiness, contentment, to feelings of stress, anxiety or other challenges.

-The reality is that around 1 in 4 people will experience a mental health problem this year.
-However, it’s been reported that only 36% of people dealing with mental health issues in the UK are receiving treatment, leaving nearly a high number of people with potentially untreated mental health problems.
+The reality is that around 1 in 4 people will experience a mental health problem this year in the UK alone, and according to multiple reports, a significant portion of the population worldwide currently live with untreated mental health issues.

 7 conversation starters for talking about mental health